jerryscript-project/iotjs/docs/api/IoT.js-API-Process.md

 way back to the event loop.
 By default, IoT.js handles such exceptions by printing it to `stderr` and exiting.
 Adding a handler for the `'uncaughtException'` event overrides the default behavior.

-The listener function is called with the `Error` obect passed as the only argument.
+The listener function is called with the `Error` object passed as the only argument.

 **Warning: Using the `'uncaughtException'` event correctly**

 This event is a crude mechanism for exception handling intended to be used only as a last resort.
 The event should not be used as an eqivalent to 'On Error Resume Next'.
 Unhandled exceptions inherently mean that a program is in an unknown state.
-Thus attempting to resume the application code withtout properly recovering from the exception can cause unforeseen/unpredictable issues.
+Thus attempting to resume the application code without properly recovering from the exception can cause unforeseen/unpredictable issues.

 Only one exception thrown within the event handler will be caught and will immediately terminate the application.